 Takeaway: Beware of hallways and other unusable square footage!
 All available units on AptAmigo have a detailed floor plan to make sure you avoid wasting time touring a unit that won’t work.

-2. Heat in the Summer, AC in the Winter.
-Wait, What?
+Heat in the Summer, AC in the Winter

-Chicago gets cold.
-Like really cold.
-But it can also have dramatic swings in temperature over a short period of time.
-The majority of Chicago buildings have what's called a “2-pipe” heating and cooling system.
-For practical purposes, this means the entire building is either 100% heat or 100% AC.
+The majority of older buildings contain a “2-pipe” heating and cooling system.
+For practical purposes, this means the entire building runs either on 100% heat or 100% AC.
 In other words, you can’t control when to switch from hot to cold.

-If there's a sudden heatwave in March (which happens all the time!) you’re stuck pumping more heat until the entire building switches over to AC.
-If things get cold in April the week after the building finally switched off the heat, now you’re stuck on AC!
+When a sudden heatwave in March hits (which happens all the time!), you’re stuck pumping heat into your unit until the entire building switches over to AC.
+If it gets cold in April, the week after the building finally switches off the heat, now you’re stuck on AC.

-Chicago has been building a lot of large rental apartment buildings over the last few years and it’s not slowing down.
-The latest count is that 5,000+ apartment units are expected to be added to Chicago in 2017.
+Developers across the United States have been constructing large rental apartment buildings at a rapid pace over the last few years, and it’s not slowing down.
+The latest estimate is that 283,000+ apartment units hit the market across the U.S. in 2018.

-As a greater percentage of Chicago housing has become larger apartment buildings, a few interesting things are happening.
-One is that these larger buildings have adopted pricing systems very similar to what we're used to seeing from airlines.
-Basically, the price for the same apartment changes (sometimes wildly!) every day.
+As a greater percentage of housing becomes apartment buildings, a few interesting trends are emerging.
+For example, these larger buildings adopted pricing systems similar to what we see from airlines.
+Basically, the price for the same apartment changes (sometimes wildly) every day.

-We’re not algorithm experts, but we know this system definitely takes into account that people prefer to tour apartments on weekends.
-This makes sense, it’s a lot easier to spend 6 hours in one day touring apartments when you don’t have to work.
+We’re not algorithm experts, but we know this system takes into account people’s preference to tour apartments on weekends.
+This pattern makes sense; it’s a lot easier to spend 6 hours in one day touring apartments when you don’t have to work.

 Takeaway: We know work is important, but if you’re willing to take off a few hours to go to the doctor or see the dentist, consider touring apartments on a weekday.
 You might be able to use all those savings to pay for a flight to Cabo in January!